bluz71/vim-nightfly-colors/README.md

 - Lastly, my own [mistfly-statusline](https://github.com/bluz71/vim-mistfly-statusline) is
-  available for those that want a simple yet informative status line.
+  available for those that want a simple, fast and informative status line.

 :wrench: Options
 ----------------